trentlarson/endorser-ch/README.md

 - "CORS problems": is endorser-ch running?

-- "Please make sure to have at least one network": check that your .env has set a value for INFURA_PROJECT_ID (see .env setup above)
+- "Please make sure to have at least one network": this happened when we used Infura but that's not the case any more; do a case-insensitive search for the word "infura" and see what you find.

 - "Unsupported DID method 'ethr'": dependencies? see https://github.com/trentlarson/endorser-ch/commit/a836946c1b1897000dbe7e6d610df32aa32742ba